DinoChiesa/Apigee-Powershell-Admin/README.md

    $encryptedPassword = ConvertFrom-SecureString $SecurePass
 ```

 By the way, this secure string and encrypted secure string stuff is just basic Powershell; it's not special to this module.

 Please note: The encryption of secure strings in Powershell is machine-specific.
+This means if you copy the encrypted string to another machine and try to authenticate using it, authentication will fail.

-There's an option to set the connection information from a file:
+There's also an option to set the connection information from a file:

 ```
 Set-EdgeConnection -File .\ConnectionData-myorg.json